Private alphaGravity is in private alpha. Put it to work on a real task before launch.Apply now →

 Gravity vs Zapier: When Workflows Stop Being Enough (2026 Comparison)

 Zapier shaped how a generation of small teams thought about automation.
-The first time I used it in 2017, the magic was that I could connect Stripe to Slack without writing code.
+The early magic was that a team could connect Stripe to Slack without writing code.
 Trigger fires, action runs, done.
-The…
+The product has earned its…

 Read post →